For details, see our Circulation Policies.

-The Richard & Dorothy Duncan Faculty Reading Room, Room 119
+The Richard & Dorothy Duncan Faculty Reading Room is located in Room 119

 Miami University is a member of the Networked Digital Library of Theses and Dissertations (NDLTD).
 Miami participates in the NDLTD through a statewide consortium of graduate schools and submits its theses and dissertations through OhioLINK.

 Miami University Libraries is a part of OhioLINK, Ohio's Academic Library Consortium.
 From the main library homepage, you can search for an item that we do not have to see if it is available via OhioLINK.
 To request an OhioLINK item, you will simply need to enter your unique id and password and designate which MU Library you would like to pick up the item.
 These items can take a week or longer to receive depending on where the item is being requested.
 You will receive an email notifying you that the item is in and on hold at the particular circulation desk.
 Items for faculty members are checked out for a 6 week period with a maximum of 6 renewals.

 For details, see our OhioLINK loan period policies.

 If neither MU Libraries nor OhioLINK have an item, you can request it through Inter-Library Loan.
 Items can be borrowed for 3 weeks with a maximum of 6 renewals.
 Be aware that depending on the item, it could take 3 or more weeks to receive your requested item.
 Go to this link to submit a request: